 Cemeteries are not normally eligible for inclusion in the National

-Register of Historic Places as they serve primarily as a means of an
+Register of Historic Places; however, they may be eligible for inclusion on the Arkansas Register of Historic Places.
+Cemeteries serve primarily as a means of an

 recognition of family history and as expressions of